dmmortimer/KindReads/README.md

 ## Scripts overview
 getproducts.py
+- by default, downloads all active products
+- if products.txt is present, downloads products by ISBN listed one per line in products.txt
-- downloads all products into a combined products.json file called products-all.json
+- outputs a file called products-all.json for use with validatetags or listproducts

 validatetags.py
 - has functions to validate tags for consistency, and to derive expected Room 149 shelf from tags